MarginaliaSearch/MarginaliaSearch/code/index/live-capture/readme.md

-This is a subsystem that allows on-demand screenshot capture of a website.
+This is a subsystem that allows on-demand screenshot capture of a website, DOM sampling, RSS feed capture, and similar.

 It uses the local browserless API to capture data.
 To use this module, you must have a browserless docker container running on machine, and